 - The truck’s cargo was unsecured or unbalanced and caused a crash.
 Unbalanced cargo can cause a truck to be unsteady and unsecured cargo can result in cargo spills.
 Either of these problems can lead to a crash.

 - There were maintenance problems with the truck that caused a crash.
 Truck engines, tires, brakes, and other parts must be appropriately maintained in order for the truck to operate safely.

 Depending on the exact cause of your crash, the trucker, the trucking company, the maintenance providers, or others could be liable for the injuries that you have suffered.

 Protect Your Fair Recovery With the Help of an Experienced Wisconsin Truck Accident Lawyer

 Once your attorney has determined what caused your truck crash, you still have a lot of work ahead of you.
 The insurance company or the defendant(s) that you identify are not going to hand over a fair recovery without a fight.

 Instead, you will need to present compelling evidence and convincing arguments to persuade the insurance company or the defendant(s) that you are likely to prevail in court.
 If a fair settlement cannot be reached then you will need to present that evidence and those arguments in court in order to get a fair recovery.

 If you've been involved in a Wisconsin truck accident you have the right to recover for all of your past and future damages that are directly related to your accident.
-You need to speak with an experienced truck accident attorney as soon as possible.
+You need to speak with a truck accident attorney in Wisconsin as soon as possible.
 Let us help you get the compensation that you deserve.
 Contact us online or call us directly at 800.800.5678 and schedule a free consultation at any of our conveniently located Wisconsin offices in Milwaukee, Appleton, Green Bay, Madison, and Wausau.
 Let’s talk not only about why your truck accident occurred, but also about what we can do now to help you recover and protect your future.